 The Greatest Summer Ever: Omar Vizquel

-Each week through the 26 weeks of the 2012 regular season, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
+For the next 26 days, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
 The ’95 Tribe won 100 games in a strike-shortened 144 game schedule, won their first Central Division title and made the playoffs and World Series for the first time since 1954.
 Six players made the American League All-Star team, eight players batted .300 or better, and the pitching staff had the lowest ERA in the American League.
 The players have been ranked from the most important to the Tribe’s success to the 26th.
-This week breaks down #12 Omar Vizquel.
+Today breaks down #12 Omar Vizquel.

 The trade history between the Seattle Mariners and the Cleveland Indians has been a bit one sided in recent years.
 On June 30, 2006, the Indians sent old man first baseman Eduardo Perez to Seattle in exchange for shortstop and future All-Star Asdrubal Cabrera.
 A month later, the Tribe shipped Ben Broussard to the Mariners in exchange for Shin-Soo Choo and a player to be named later.
 Choo emerged as the Indians best position player for the next few years and Broussard…well…Broussard plays a mean acoustic guitar.
 In a “not quite as big of a steal” trade in June 2010, the Tribe sent another old man, Russell Branyan, to Seattle for Ezequiel Carrera and Juan Diaz.
-Carrera and Diaz may or may not be solid contributors to the Indians one day, but at the time of the trade, everyone in Cleveland was pretty stoked that the Tribe got anything for Russell Branyan.
+At the time of the trade, everyone in Cleveland was pretty stoked that the Tribe got anything for Russell Branyan.

 Those trades were all great and they all helped the Indians incredibly, but they were nothing compared to heist that GM John Hart pulled off prior to the 1994 season.